What is the Global Torture Index?

 • Eva Angelova

-Following United Nations practice, please note that the OMCT’s Global Torture Index map does not imply the expression of any opinion of the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.
-The term “country”, as used in the Global Torture Index materials, refers, as appropriate, to territories or areas.
+Following United Nations practice, please note that the OMCT’s Global Torture Index map does not imply the expression of any opinion of the legal status of any country, territory, city or area or of its authorities, nor does it imply the delimitation of any frontiers or boundaries.
+The term ‘country’, as used in the Global Torture Index materials, refers, as appropriate, to territories or areas.
 The information gathered in the Torture Index does not reflect the realities of disputed areas currently affected by armed conflict.

 Contact information

-If you have any further questions on the Global Torture Index, we encourage you to explore the detailed methodology note, which may provide the additional insights you are looking for.
-However, if you still have questions or need further assistance, please do not hesitate to reach out to us directly at tortureindex@omct.org.
+If you have questions or need further assistance, please do not hesitate to reach out to us directly at tortureindex@omct.org.